ionyxserv/bigdata/README.md

 # bigdata
-This repository for education purposed.\n
+This repository for education purposed.

 `asdsad` adsfsdf

 Colons can be used to align columns.